 ● An entrance obstacle like a tree branch helps orient the bees to the new location.
 From page 483 of XYZ: “…it is advisable to put up a board against the entrance just after moving, in order to arrest the attention of the bees when they come out.
 This forces them to mark their location anew.”
 I put a tree branch in front of the entrance after the second move so the bees would immediately notice it and have something new to home in on.
 Important: the tree branch or obstacle won’t do anything unless it’s partially blocking both the top and bottom entrance.
 If the bottom entrance is blocked, for instance, but the top entrance is wide open, then it’s pointless.

 ● Temporarily reduce the entrances to any nearby hives.
 I came up with this one on my own because, as I noticed in my hives that are so close that the re-orientating bees could easily drift into the hive next door, which could result in a few unnecessary bee battles.

 ● Don’t be surprised if the whole colony seems to fill the air after the move.
 This is from me again.
-We’ve had to move Hive #1 a short distance three times this year, and hopefully we’ll never have to move it again.
-Every time we did it, though, the backyard was transformed into a loud, buzzing cloud of bees.
+I’ve had to move Hive #1 a short distance three times this year, and hopefully I’ll never have to move it again.
+Every time I did it, though, the backyard was transformed into a loud, buzzing cloud of bees.
 It seems that every single forager will go back to the old spot and then begin circling in larger and larger circles looking for the new hive location.
 It can take several hours for the bees to settle into the new location and clear the air.
 Which is why…

 ● Don’t move the hive late in the day, because the bees will need a good two or three hours of warm sunshine to re-orient themselves to the new location.
 Moving the hive is a major disturbance for the colony.
 That’s also why…